rubik-llc/laravel-notification-manager/README.md

 [![GitHub](https://img.shields.io/github/license/rubik-llc/laravel-notification-manager)](LICENSE.md)
 [![GitHub all releases](https://img.shields.io/packagist/dt/rubik-llc/laravel-notification-manager)](https://packagist.org/packages/rubik-llc/laravel-notification-manager/stats)

-Manage notifications easily in your Laravel app.
-This package adds some attributes to database notifications like seen_at, is_prioritised, is_muted, preview_type and alert_type.
+In addition to Laravel’s default notifications, this package adds further attributes like `seen_at`, `is_prioritised`, `is_muted`, `preview_type` and `alert_type`.
 These attributes can be used to classify notifications for a better user experience.
-Except this also using this package you can manage subscribers for a notification based on user preference including subscribing in specific channels(databse, broadcast etc).
-Hope you find it useful.
+Furthermore, using this package you can manage subscriptions to certain notifications based on user preference, meaning that a user can specify whether or not to receive a certain notification type, channel or even a specific notification.

 ## Features